 Lead statementSecondary school teachers prepare and teach academic, technical, vocational or specialized subjects at public and private secondary schools.
 Secondary school teachers who are heads of departments are included in this unit group.

 - commerce teacher – secondary school

-- English as a second language teacher, high school
+- English as a second language (ESL) high school teacher

-- French as a second language teacher, high school
+- French as a second language teacher – secondary school

 - remedial teacher – secondary school